vlvagerviwager/protect-your-privacy/README.md

 # Protect Your Privacy

-Curated privacy resources for the layperson, by a software developer and computer forensics/infosec graduate.
+Curated privacy resources for the layperson, by a software developer and computer forensics/infosec grad.

 Highlights resources, tools, VPNs, search engines, articles, books, and dark patterns.

-Originally hosted on Tumblr, migrated to GitHub in 2015 to make it easier for others to contribute.
+Originally hosted on Tumblr and migrated to GitHub in 2015 to make it easier for others to contribute.

 ## Table of Contents